TypeTalk: The Work of Creative Contrarian Art Chantry

 This 1983 poster was for a performance of Macbeth set in the time of the old west cattle barons.
 I used a photo of my grandfather that had been partially burned.
 I selected vintage Victorian wood typefaces for the main title, then placed the title into a bloodstain that covers the burned area of the photo.
-The typography across the top (set in good old Helvetica because it was so boring and non-competitive that it clashed with NOTHING you place near it) was on every poster for the entire season, and acted as a branding identiﬁer for the outﬁt.
+The typography across the top (set in good old Helvetica, because it’s so boring and non-competitive that it clashes with NOTHING you place near it) was on every poster for the entire season, and acted as a branding identifier for the outfit.

 This 1986 poster was a case of “design by committee.”
-After meeting with them several times, I told them that I would use ALL of their ideas — and I did!
-I would have tossed a kitchen sink into as well if I could have found an image of one.
-All the typography was either set by a typesetter for me, or (the larger type) was cut out and pasted letter by letter by hand.
-All the type was inspired by some Dutch postage stamps I saw years earlier that were design by Jan van Toorn.
+After meeting with them several times, I told them that I would use ALL of their ideas—and I did!
+I would have tossed a kitchen sink in as well if I could have found an image of one.
+All the typography was either set by a typesetter for me or (the larger type) was cut out and pasted letter by letter by hand.
+All the type was inspired by some Dutch postage stamps I saw years earlier that were designed by Jan van Toorn.
 Give Peace A Dance was a 24-hour dance marathon to raise funds for peace causes.

 1987 was when the INF peace treaty was being negotiated (a nuke reduction treaty) between Reagan and Gorbachev, so I had them dancing in celebration.
 The typography was set using phototype processes.
 It’s a lot of copy, so I fit it all into a border treatment.
 The headline type was the same as last year’s poster, and thus become a logo through repetition.
 Some last minute info was added in an italicized “word balloon” style from the mouths of the babes.